-Every couple of weeks, we will be introducing you to a group of our seniors.
-Read about some of their favorite memories at Rockbridge and what they are giving thanks for lately.
+Congratulations to the class of 2021!
+Read about some of their favorite memories at Rockbridge, and what they are giving thanks for lately.
 The words of wisdom they share for those students they leave behind are precious.
 May the Lord bless their future steps as they move on from our halls but not from our hearts.
-Congratulations to the class of 2021!
+(Seniors are listed in alphabetical order.)

 One of the most memorable moments from my time at Rockbridge was probably in my sophomore year when we won in the soccer finals of the MIAC Championship.
 It was my brother's final year, so it was pretty special seeing him and all the other seniors be able to end their high school soccer careers on a high note.